Two Centenaries

-The Two Centenaries (两个一百年) is a political slogan that refers to two 100-year anniversaries and a stated set of economic and political goals advanced by General Secretary Xi Jinping following the 18th National Congress of the Chinese Communist Party (CCP) held in 2012.
+The Two Centenaries is a Chinese Communist Party (CCP) term that refers to two 100-year anniversaries and a stated set of economic and political goals advanced by CCP general secretary Xi Jinping following the CCP's 18th National Congress held in 2012.
 The Chinese government describes the Two Centenaries as the basic foundation for achieving the "Chinese Dream".

 Background

 The "centenaries" refer to two 100-year anniversaries: